codenart/codenart.github.io/_posts/2-css/2017-08-24-css-1-getting-started.md

 `Result:`
 ![simple](/images/css-1/simple.jpg)

-I believe that you've found CSS code is so easy to understand.
+I believe that you've found CSS is so easy to understand.
 There's no tricky stuff here.
 CSS is just that simple.
-Are you ready to learn more about Selectors, Properties and Values?
+Are you ready to learn more about CSS Selectors, Properties and Values?

 Our first CSS tutorial has finished.
 It's time for